 It is a large university city and a favourite weekend break destination, with easy access from numerous airports and airlines that fly here, as well as onto the largest of Poland's ski resorts, Zakopane.

 With low-cost flights to Krakow's international airport, house prices have risen because of investment by Irish, British and German investors.
 Krakow is seeing the next wave of growth following Warsaw.

 At the heart of Krakow, this is an especially historic part of the city, where the Jews used to live in a separate town in 15th Century, which subsequently got re-incorporated with the main city of Krakow in the 1800s.
 It has a highly desirable character and personality, all of its own.

 A restored, former power plant dating back to 1904, is at the heart of this development.
 Its origins come from when Krakow city got permission to build a tramline.
 The industrial origin of this building is at the heart of the architecture of this stylish, small scale, low rise, mixed use complex.
 Its origins have influenced the design and build of this low rise apartment building.

 This property is at the heart of Jewish quarter about 5 minutes’ walk from the investment with markets, pubs and restaurants.

-Two of the buildings already exist and will be renovated, with a further building being constructed.
-Each of the buildings will have a different style.
-The two existing buildings will have a historical finish and the new building will be modern in style.
+Two of the buildings already existed and have been renovated, with a further new build block.
+Each of the buildings has a different style.
+The two former buildings have a historical, industrial finish and the new building is modern in style.

 This development at Kazimierz includes 86 apartments, ranging in size from 30 sqm up to 140 sqm.
-There will be office and retail space, as well as underground parking spaces.
+There is office and retail space, as well as underground parking spaces.